Niloy-Chakraborty/Webpage_Saliency_Prediction/README.md

 # Guidelines to use this Repository

 ## A. REQUIREMENTS:
+To avoid version conflicts,

+install tensorflow version 1.15.0 from [Tensorflow](https://www.tensorflow.org/install/pip)

-To avoid version conflicts, install tensorflow version 1.15.0, keras version 2.2.5
+install keras version 2.2.5 from [keras](https://keras.io/)

 ## B. USING PRE-TRAINED MODEL FOR WBSITE SALIENCY ANALYSIS:
 1. Download this repository